 - Do I get paid for this fellowship?
 RTD fellowships are not paid.

 - What does it cost to participate in the fellowship?
-Fellows are asked to pay $200 at the beginning of the program to cover their dinners at each session and operating costs.
+Fellows are asked to pay a $250 program fee to cover their dinners at each session and operating costs.

 - Where is the fellowship?
 The Revive The Dream fellowship is currently only offered in NYC.
 RTD began in Chicago in 2011 and continued there for 5 years.
 In 2014, we expanded to NYC.
 With the program leaders now living in NYC, we’ve decided to focus on a NYC program and are not currently hosting a Chicago program.
 RTD may expand to other cities in the future, but for now we are focused on an incredible experience for all fellows in New York.